kalrasunny/multiProducerConsumer/README.md

 Topic 3 --> Consumer Error

-The application showcases the appilility to host multiple producers and multiple consumers in one java application .
+The application showcases the ability to host multiple producers and multiple consumers in one java application .